radion-x/shoulder-only/README.md

-# Spine IQ Assessment Tool
+# Shoulder IQ Assessment Tool

-Spine IQ is a comprehensive web application designed to streamline the patient assessment process for spinal conditions.
+Shoulder IQ is a comprehensive web application designed to streamline the patient assessment process for shoulder conditions.
 It features a detailed, multi-step patient intake form, a secure dashboard for doctors to review patient data, and leverages AI to generate clinical summaries.

 ## Features